Otrzymaliśmy zapytanie, a ktoś wkrótce skontaktuje się z Tobą.

 So, are you coming or what?!

-Our journey will begin on top of the off-road vehicles, taking us very deep into the wilderness.
-After the lift we’ll continue by foot, climbing Mt Karkom, Mt Haspas, Mt Arif and Mt Ido, after which we’ll cross the Ramon crater and climb to the top of the Negev’s highest peak, which is the peak of Mt Ramon.
+Our journey will begin on top of off-road vehicles, that will take us deep into the wilderness.
+Once we reach our start point, we’ll continue by foot, climbing Mount Karkom, Mount Haspas, Mount Arif and Mount Ido.
+Then we’ll cross the Ramon crater and climb to the top of the Negev’s highest peak, the peak of Mount Ramon.

-This is a challenging trek, but it’ll no doubt leave you jaw-dropped due to the sights of its amazing vistas.
+This is a challenging trek that will leave you with your jaw dropped, due to the sights of its amazing vistas.
 The road we’ll walk is no doubt one of the most beautiful Israel has to offer, in an area posing a challenge for logistics and requires an in-depth knowledge of the terrain

 This great journey will be guided by an experienced guide from ‘’Wild Trails’’.
 Even if you’ve done trekking before, or have been to this area specifically, this is your chance to enjoy sophisticated logistics that’ll help you make the most out of this experience.
 Not to mention the awesome companions and the professional guiding, making this expedition all the more enjoyable